 You can take the train to Rugeley Trent Valley.
 From the station it is about a 15 minute ride.

 Detailed directions are on the website.

 The trails are free to use.
 It is always nice to make a donation though.

 There is a bike shop next to the car park.
 The Swinnerton Cycles Forest Centre have a fleet of hardtail and full suspension mountain bikes for hire, as well as kids bikes.
 They will also help you out with any mechanicals.

 Feature image credit: BikeradarLast updated on Oct 10, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Cannock Chase using the map below!